 - Play back voice messages directly from Outlook

-- View received fax messages

 - Record and send voice messages

-- · Forward and reply to messages
+- Forward and reply to messages

-- Call back the sender of a message
+- · Call back the sender of a message

-- Export voice and fax message data
+- Export voice message data

-- · Attach voice messages and fax data to other e-mail messages
+- Attach voice messages data to other e-mail messages

 - Microsoft Outlook integration requires CA to be installed on the subscriber's computer (→ 4.1.1 CA (Communication Assistant)). - CA Pro, CA Operator Console, or CA Supervisor is required to use all the integration features. - CA Basic-Express users cannot access the call history or view the presence of extensions from Outlook. - PBX resources are required to access the Unified Messaging system.
 To reduce the possibility that PBX performance will be affected, the account in Microsoft Outlook that is set up to access the subscriber's mailbox should be set to off-line mode.
-For details about off-line mode, refer to the documentation for Microsoft Outlook. - Integration is available with Microsoft Outlook 2003 or later. - For Outlook 2003 and Outlook 2007: While a subscriber is connected to his mailbox through Outlook, he will not be able to access the mailbox from a telephone.
-The subscriber must exit Outlook before he can access the mailbox's subscriber services from a telephone.
-This condition does not apply to users of Outlook 2007 SP2 or later. - KX-NSU201, KX-NSU205, KX-NSU210, KX-NSU220 or KX-NSU299 (Activation Key for Unified Messaging E-mail Notification) is required to use this feature.
-One activation key is required for each mailbox that will be used with this feature. - For details about installing and using Outlook integration, refer to the documentation for CA.
+For details about off-line mode, refer to the documentation for Microsoft Outlook.

+- Integration is available with Microsoft Outlook 2003 or later. - For Outlook 2003 and Outlook 2007: While a subscriber is connected to his mailbox through Outlook, he will not be able to access the mailbox from a telephone.
+The subscriber must exit Outlook before he can access the mailbox's subscriber services from a telephone. - This condition does not apply to users of Outlook 2007 SP2 or later. - For details about installing and using Outlook integration, refer to the documentation for CA.

-21.1 UM Configuration-[2] Class of Service-General- Desktop Messaging
+21.1 UM Configuration-[2] Class of Service-General-◆ Desktop Messaging

-1.6.6 Other Features- I Communication Assistant plug-in for Microsoft Outlook
+1.6.6 Other Features

-20.1.62 Unified Messaging-Multilingual Service
+20.1.56 Unified Messaging-Multilingual Service